mrmiguez/pymods/README.rst

 pymods |Build Status|
 =====================

-pymods is utility module for working with the Library of Congress’s MODS XML standard: Metadata Description Schema (MODS).
+pymods is utility module for working with the Library of Congress's MODS XML standard: Metadata Description Schema (MODS).
 It is a utility wrapper for the lxml module specific to deserializing data out of MODSXML into python data types.